English to Chinese Legal Translation Services

 In the case of FreeMotion Fitness vs Changzhou Yingcai Metalwork Fitness Equipment Co., Ltd. and Shanghai Energy Fitness Co., Ltd. pertaining to the dispute over an alleged infringement of the patent for invention (source: Annual Report of the Supreme People’s Court of the People’s Republic of China on Intellectual Property Cases in Year 2014), the indefinite article “a”, appearing time after time in the Patent Claims of the patentee, was translated in each of its appearances as “one” in the Chinese version.
 Due to this semantically narrowed translation, the patentee was forced to interpret “a” to be “one or more” when requested to justify its claims.
 To that end, the patentee had to adduce the dissimilarity between an independent claim and a subordinate claim in terms of their interpretations, and also highlight the way of interpreting an open-ended claim and the interpretation of the original text that the PCT had made available to the public.
 However, all the patentee’s efforts failed.
 In retrospect, the patentee realized that its Chinese translator’s narrowing rendition of the indefinite article “a” not only impeded it from safeguarding its legitimate interests in the course of legal proceedings, but also contributed to its losing the case.

-It follows that hiring a competent English to Chinese legal translator who understands the semantic nuances of tricky legal terms in Mandarin, Cantonese and English is very important for your success doing in business in China – the fastest-growing marketplace on the planet.
+It follows that hiring a competent English to Chinese legal translator who understands the semantic nuances of tricky legal terms in Mandarin, Cantonese and English is very important for your success doing in business in China.